apalhinha/workout/content/exercises/auto/o/one-leg-l-sit.md

 title: "One Leg L-Sit"
 url: "/exercises/one-leg-l-sit-workout-exercise"
 eid: "ol-lsit"
-description: "How-to, correct form, instructions and hints to perform One Leg L-Sit.
-Similar exercises and video demo"
+description: "How-to perform the 'One Leg L-Sit' movement, correct form, instructions and hints.
+Similar exercises, body parts activated, notes, tips and video demonstration"
 intro: ["Easier than the L-Sit, doing a single leg L-Sit serves as a preparations and activate the very same muscles."]
 steps: ["Hand on the paracletes, shoulders activated and pressed down.", "Bent your knees, touching the chest with them.", "Extend one knee keeping the leg parallel to the ground.
 Keep this position for a given number s seconds.", "Repeat with the other leg."]
 hints: ["Press the shoulders down.", "Focus on keeping the leg straight, even if it is not fully parallel to the ground."]